 Nicolay also had the opportunity to play with the Seattle Sounders’ U23 team in the Premier Development League alongside some of the country’s most talented players, whom several of these are now currently playing in the MLS.
 While he was a part of the squad, the team won the PDL Western Conference Championship, and qualified for the National Playoffs Semifinal.

 Nicolay completed his bachelor degree in Business Administration with a concentration in International Business.
-He achieved a GPA of 3.9 (4.0 maximum), which resulted in him earning several academic awards.
+He achieved a GPA of 3.9, which resulted in him earning several academic awards.
 In his last semester, he did an internship with a company called CoachMePlus in Buffalo.
-Here he worked several teams from NFL, NHL, NBA, MLB, MLS, and several big NCAA programs.
+Here he worked with several teams from NFL, NHL, NBA, MLB, MLS, and several big NCAA programs.
 During his time at CoachMePlus he gained valuable insight on the business and sports science side of professional sports in America.

 After finishing his studies in the US, Nicolay had the chance to travel around to different clubs in Europe to trial with professional clubs in countries like England and Malta.